-- (1) Includes Capital Dredging. - (2) "Shipyard" is defined as a floating or land based facility with the essential features of waterfront, turning basin, berthing and docking facility, slipways and/or ship lifts, and which is self-sufficient for carrying on shipbuilding/repair/breaking activities. - (3) "Logistics Infrastructure" means and includes Multimodal Logistics Park comprising Inland Container Depot (ICD) with minimum investment of Rs.
-50 crore and minimum area of 10 acres, Cold Chain Facility with minimum investment of Rs.
-15 crore and minimum area of 20,000 sq ft, and/or Warehousing Facility with investment of minimum Rs.
-25 crore and minimum area of 1 lakh sq ft. - (4) Includes strategic storage of crude oil. - (5) Includes city gas distribution network. - (6) Includes optic fibre/wire/cable networks which provide broadband / Internet. - (7) Includes the provision of Sports Stadia and Infrastructure for Academies for Training/Research in Sports and Sports related activities. - (8) Includes Medical Colleges, Para Medical Training Institutes and Diagnostics Centres. - (9) Includes cold room facility for farm level pre cooling, for preservation or storage of agriculture and allied produce, marine products and meat. - (10) "Affordable Housing" is defined as a housing project using at least 50% of the Floor Area Ratio (FAR)/Floor Space Index (FSI) for dwelling units with carpet area@ of not more than 60 square meters. @ "Carpet Area" shall have the same meaning as assigned to it in clause (k) of section 2 of the Real Estate (Regulation and Development) Act, 2016.
+- 1. Includes Capital Dredging - "Shipyard" is defined as a floating or land-based facility with the essential features of waterfront, turning basin, berthing and docking facility, slipways and/or ship lifts, and which is self-sufficient for carrying on shipbuilding/repair/breaking activities. - 3.
+"Logistics Infrastructure" means and includes Multimodal Logistics Park comprising Inland Container Depot (ICD) with minimum investment of Rs 50 crore and minimum area of 10 acre, Cold Chain Facility with minimum investment of Rs 15 crore and minimum area of 20,000 sq. ft, and/or Warehousing Facility with investment of minimum Rs 25 crore and minimum area of 1 lakh sq. ft. - 4.
+Includes Oil, Gas, Slurry, Water supply and Iron Ore Pipelines - Includes strategic storage of crude oil. - 6.
+Includes dense charging infrastructure and grid scale Energy Storage Systems (ESS) with a minimum qualifying capacity of 200 MW-Hr, provided that ESS is not being established on merchant basis. - 7.
+Includes optic fibre/wire/cable networks which provide broadband / Internet. - 8.
+Data Centre housed in a dedicated/centralized building for storage and processing of digital data applications with a minimum capacity of 5 MW of IT load. - 9.
+Includes the provision of Sports Stadia and Infrastructure for Academies for Training/Research in Sports and Sports-related activities. - 10.
+Includes Medical Colleges, Para Medical Training Institutes and Diagnostics Centres. - 11.
+Includes cold room facility for farm level pre-cooling, for preservation or storage of agriculture and allied produce, marine products and meat. - 12.
+"Affordable Housing" is defined as a housing project using at least 50% of the Floor Area Ratio (FAR)/Floor Space Index (FSI) for dwelling units with carpet area@ of not more than 60 square meters. - 13.
+"Affordable Rental Housing Complex" means a project to be used for rental purpose only for urban migrant/poor (EWS/LIG categories) for a minimum period of 25 years with basic civic infrastructure facilities such as water, sanitation, sewerage/ septage, road, electricity along with necessary social/commercial infrastructure and the initial rent fixed by Local Authority/ Entities based on local survey of surrounding area wherein the project is situated. - Project means a listed project having at least 40 Dwelling Units of double room or single room or equivalent Dormitory Units or a mix of all three in any ratio but not more than one third of total built up area under double bedrooms units.